adar2378/pin_code_fields/README.md

   /// the style of the text, default is [ fontSize: 20, color: Colors.black, fontWeight: FontWeight.bold]
   final TextStyle textStyle;

+  /// the style of the pasted text, default is [fontWeight: FontWeight.bold] while
+  /// [TextStyle.color] is [ThemeData.accentColor]
+  final TextStyle pastedTextStyle;

   /// background color for the whole row of pin code fields.
 Default is [Colors.white] final Color backgroundColor;